Minnesota: Politics

 The state's U.S. Senate seats was split in the early 1990s and in the 108th and 109th Congresses, Minnesota's congressional delegation was split, with four representatives and one senator from each party.
 In the 2006 mid-term election, Democrats were elected to all state offices, except governor and lieutenant governor, where Republicans Tim Pawlenty and Carol Molnau narrowly won reelection.

 The DFL posted double-digit gains in both houses of the legislature, elected Amy Klobuchar to the U.S. Senate, and increased the party's U.S. House caucus by one.
-Keith Ellison (DFL) was elected as the first African American U.S. Representative from Minnesota, as well as the first Muslim elected to Congress nationwide.
+Keith Ellison was the first African American U.S. representative elected from Minnesota and the first Muslim elected to Congress nationwide.
 In 2008, DFLer and former comedian and radio talk show host Al Franken defeated incumbent Republican Norm Coleman in the U.S. Senate race by 312 votes out of three million cast.

 In the 2010 election, Republicans took control of both chambers of the Minnesota legislature for the first time in 38 years and, with Mark Dayton's election, the DFL party took the governor's office for the first time in 20 years.
 Two years later, the DFL regained control of both houses, and with Dayton in office, the party had same-party control of both the legislative and executive branches for the first time since 1990.
 Two years later, the Republicans regained control of the Minnesota House, and in 2016, the GOP also regained control of the State Senate.

 In 2018, the DFL retook control of the Minnesota House, while electing DFLer Tim Walz as Governor.

 In a 2020 study, Minnesota was ranked as the 15th easiest state for citizens to vote in.